uc-cdis/sower-jobs/README.md

 }
 ```

-> NOTE: some of the above fields will get set to a default value if not provided.
+> NOTE: some of the above fields will get set to a default value if not provided or empty.
 Specifically you can leave out "arborist_url" and "job_access_req" and the default Arborist url and access requirements will be set.
 Also note that the "bucket" and AWS creds can be the same for all the jobs or different if necessary

 ## Setting up Image Build in Quay